 - Flaring of nostrils at the time of breathing

 - Shallow to rapid breathing

-- Appearance of the skin with a bluish tint
+- The appearance of the skin – It has a bluish tint

 - Heaviness while breathing